evolbioinfo/goalign/docs/commands/stats.md

-  alleles     Prints the average number of alleles per sites of the alignment alphabet    Prints the alphabet detected for the input alignment char        Prints frequence of different characters (aa/nt) of the alignment length      Prints the length of sequences in the alignment maxchar     Prints the character with the highest occcurence for each site of the alignment nalign      Prints the number of alignments in the input file nseq        Prints the number of sequences in the alignment taxa        Prints index (position) and name of taxa of the alignment file
+  alleles     Prints the average number of alleles per sites of the alignment alphabet    Prints the alphabet detected for the input alignment char        Prints frequence of different characters (aa/nt) of the alignment gaps        Print gap stats on each alignment sequence length      Prints the length of sequences in the alignment maxchar     Prints the character with the highest occcurence for each site of the alignment mutations   Print mutations stats on each alignment sequence compared to a reference sequence nalign      Prints the number of alignments in the input file nseq        Prints the number of sequences in the alignment taxa        Prints index (position) and name of taxa of the alignment file